yznd42/yznd42.github.io/index.md

 ## Biography

 I am an Assistant Professor in the [Department of Computer Science and Software Engineering](https://miamioh.edu/cec/departments/computer-science-software-engineering/) at [Miami University](https://miamioh.edu/).
-Prior to this, I also worked at the [University of Illinois Urbana-Champaign (UIUC)](https://illinois.edu/) and  [Argonne National Laboratory](https://www.anl.gov/).
+Prior to this, I also worked as a Postdoc at the [University of Illinois Urbana-Champaign (UIUC)](https://illinois.edu/) and a researcher [Argonne National Laboratory](https://www.anl.gov/).
 I hold a Ph.D. in Computer Science and Engineering from the [University of Notre Dame](https://www.nd.edu/).

 ## Prospective Students